cocoaheadssthlm/cocoaheadssthlm.github.io/README.md

 # CocoaHeads Stockholm website

-This website aims to be a central place for CocoaHeads Stockholm, making it easy to find everyting about the meetups.
+This website aims to be a central place for CocoaHeads Stockholm, making it easy to find everything about the meetups.
 We always want to improve and contributions are very welcome.

 ## Dependencies